- Apply today

 M.A. and M.A.C.D.
 Applicants:

 M.A.: Dec.
 15 for fall admission and financial aid consideration.
 Applicants not competing for financial aid may apply up to May 15.
-Master of arts students may only begin their program in fall or summer.
+Master of arts students may only begin their program in fall.

 M.A.C.D.: No official deadline exists for the master of arts in Christian doctrine (M.A.C.D.).
 Applications are reviewed on a rolling basis, and admitted students may begin their program in summer, fall or spring.